-In 1988, she established Pillars which has developed into a national organisation upholding the rights of children of prisoners.
-In the 30 years since, she has worked tirelessly to lead Pillars and to advocate for the rights of children of prisoners.
+Pillars was founded by Verna McFelin in 1988 and today she is proud that it has now developed into a national organisation upholding the rights of children of prisoners.
+For 32 years Verna she has worked tirelessly to lead Pillars and to advocate for the rights of children of prisoners.

 Pillars punches above its weight in the international field of development policies and practices.
 Verna was instrumental in creating the Children Bill of Rights for children who have a parent in prison.